wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 == Upgrade Notice ==
-= 4.1.6 =
+= 4.1.7
+More translations.
+A helpful note about the short code to use has been put on the settings screen = 4.1.6 =
 Ability to specify a 'From' address.
 This email will be used to send the mail instead of the form filler's email address.
 = 4.1.5 =